xeago/gradblog/graduation/extended-abstract.md

 The first day at work Patrick hooked me up with some hook-in points in the code and gave me a tour around the code.
 I had previously already set up my ruby environment to be compatible with theirs, so I went on scouring their code.
 Details about my first impressions can be found in my [status reports] and [memos].
 -->

 Quite early on investors wanted hashtag functionality across the board.
-This was the first component to be implemented that was not initiall prospected with the further specified assignment.
+This was the first component to be implemented that was not initiall anticipated with the further specified assignment.

-The complexity of this assignment can be found in areas of textual analysis, distributed systems, unknown programming environment and frameworks, and language.
+The complexity of this assignment was determined by areas of textual analysis, distributed systems, unknown programming environment and frameworks, and language.

 # Method
 Videofy works with development cycles of around 2 weeks.
-When work is considered done it gets deployed to production, unless there is no urge to do so.
-At the start of each cycle the the previous cycle gets reviewed and new work gets scheduled.
+When work is considered done it gets deployed to production, unless there is a desire to do so.
+At the start of each cycle the previous cycle is reviewed and new work is scheduled.
 This caused the assignment to evolve over time and be clearer.

 We will first describe the infrastructure in use at VideofyMe and introduce new components.
 After this we will discuss the changes to the infrastructure and